-34. Upon information and belief, Defendants have jointly infringed the '399 Patent, including by controlling and/or directing others to perform one or more of the claimed method steps.
+34. Upon information and belief, Defendant has jointly infringed the '399 Patent, including by controlling and/or directing others to perform one or more of the claimed method steps.

-35. Defendants are thus liable for infringement of the '399 Patent pursuant to 35 U.S.C. § 271.
+35. Defendant is thus liable for infringement of the '399 Patent pursuant to 35 U.S.C. § 271.

-36. Defendants' aforementioned acts have caused damage to Plano Encryption in the past and will continue to do so in the future.
+36. Defendant's aforementioned acts have caused damage to Plano Encryption in the past and will continue to do so in the future.